RonitS95/qm_2019_sss_1/docs/index.rst

 =========================================================

 This module has the method discussed by Dr. Jonathan Moussa in the MolSSI 2019 Summer School QM Project.
-In short, this method is a semiempirical model which runs Hartree FOck calculations and MP2 corrections on a system of Nobel Gases.
+In short, this method is a semiempirical model which runs Hartree Fock calculations and MP2 corrections on a system of Nobel Gases.
 While this is not true in the most strictest sense, this model gives remotely acceptable results for a specific type of system, and Nobel Gases fit them.

-Here, we are discussing the resutls for Argon, but if you have the relevant data, you can run it for your model too.
+Here, we are discussing the results for Argon, but if you have the relevant data, you can run it for your model too.

 .. toctree::